TouhidSwapon/NavigationSample/README.md

 # NavigationSample
-NavigationDrawer And BottomNavigation both in one project Using Navigation Component
+NavigationDrawer And BottomNavigation both in one project using Navigation Component